1. Introduction To This Page

 20. Questions about Comparable Activities and Bumper Car Rides

-Many defense engineers claim the subject accident was no more severe than an amusement park bumper car ride collision or other comparable activities of daily living like stepping off a curb, sneezing, plopping into a chair, etc. This article comprehensively examines the literature underpinning these arguements and reveals why they rarely apply.
+Many defense engineers claim the subject accident was no more severe than an amusement park bumper car ride collision or other comparable activities of daily living like stepping off a curb, sneezing, plopping into a chair, etc. This article comprehensively examines the literature underpinning these arguments and reveals why they rarely apply.
 This material was developed by Lawrence S. Nordhoff, Jr., D.C., a veteran expert witness in the fields of biomechanics, accident reconstruction and whiplash injury.
 He has written one of the best books on whiplash available today.
 His website is http://www.chiropracticofficeforms.com/index.html.
 To link to Dr. Nordhoff's seven page list of studies and analyses, click here.

 21. These Newsletters are Reviews of the Scientific Literature by Dr. Immerman